hardin47/website/Math58/Notes/03-InfCat.md

-### Using `infer` for inference on OR
+### Using **iner** for inference on OR

 <!--
 devtools::install_github("tidymodels/infer", ref="develop")
 -->

-As with the difference in proportions, the `infer` syntax can be used to simulate a sampling distribution of the sample odds ratio under the null hypothesis that the population proportions are identical.
+As with the difference in proportions, the **iner** syntax can be used to simulate a sampling distribution of the sample odds ratio under the null hypothesis that the population proportions are identical.

 **NOTE** in order to provide syntax that was comparable and correct for the RR and the OR, `smoking` has been specified as the response variable, and `lungs` has been specified as the explanatory variable.